What engagement training opportunities are available?

 - School governors' network – Launched in December 2016, this network aims to support staff members who are School Governors, to share expertise and best practice and to identify ways that Imperial can engage better with schools.

 - Co-Creating Innovative Solutions for Healthcare (CRISH) - CRISH is a free EIT Health short course, which aims to teach multidisciplinary healthcare team members (such as clinicians, nurses, AHP, managers, researchers and patients) to co-create solutions for healthcare, whether for service provision, research, device or other innovation development.
 Ideally, up to 3 different types of stakeholders from the same team or subject area (preferably including a patient or member of the public) would attend the course together and work on their real-life project.
 If you're not part of a team, then individuals can also apply to attend and may be grouped with others depending on their area of interest; however preference will be given to those who apply as a group.

-- Patient and public involvement (PPI) training - In collaboration with the Imperial Clinical Trials Unit (ICTU), the Patient Experience Research Centre has developed a series of training modules for both researchers and patients/ members of the public who may be involved in research.
+- Public involvement training - In collaboration with the Imperial Clinical Trials Unit (ICTU), the Patient Experience Research Centre has developed a series of training modules for both researchers and patients/ members of the public who may be involved in research.
 There are sessions throughout Spring 2018.

 Department of Surgery and Cancer

 Advancing Human Health through Engagement - This short course moves beyond the traditional notions of "public engagement" to explore methods for discussing issues around policy, healthcare, research, trust and ethical practice, involving clinicians, scientists, patients, wider publics and society at large.
 The short course is for experienced clinicians and will be led by Dr. Laura Coates and Professor Roger Kneebone.